Chamomile for Sleep: Benefits, How It Helps & How to Use It

 Chamomile has a gentle, non-stimulating scent compared to stronger aromas like citrus or peppermint.
 This makes it more suitable for nighttime use.

-Over time, repeated habits—such as drinking chamomile tea or using a diffuser with chamomile essential oil—can build a mental association between the scent and relaxation.
+Over time, repeated habits — such as drinking chamomile tea or using a diffuser with chamomile essential oil — can build a mental association between the scent and relaxation.
+The limbic system, the part of the brain that processes both scent and emotion, plays a role in this conditioning.

 This is why many people feel that chamomile "signals" the end of the day, even though it does not directly cause sleep.